 - Online Test #4 Study Packet

-STUDY FOR MATH WITH KHAN ACADEMY: Click on the links below to access a Khan Academy "playlist" of topics for Test #1, 2 & 3:
+STUDY FOR MATH WITH KHAN ACADEMY: Click on the links below to access a Khan Academy "playlist" of topics on Test #1, 2 & 3:

 - The English test is divided into three parts: a comprehensive reading exam, where you will answer multiple-choice questions; an objective writing exam, which is a multiple-choice grammar and sentence structure exam; and a written essay.
 A topic will be provided for the essay at the test.
 Plan your essay before you begin to write.
 Your essay should be well-organized, include specific examples, and be readable.
 Review the English sample test.

 - Students receive two placements from the English Assessment: one for Reading and one for Writing.
 Please consult the English Flow Chart for clarification.

 - Note: The English test is for native English speakers or very advanced second language students whose English proficiency is at a near-native level.
 All other students should take the English as a Second Language Test.